CODIGO

 Paradigms

-functional, procedural, object-oriented, meta-programming, reflective, symbolic
+functional, imperative, object-oriented, reflective, meta-programming, symbolic

 Domains

-artificial intelligence, scientific computing, knowledge-based system
+artificial intelligence, scientific computing, education, automated theorem proving

 Key Features